This section discusses the photographic aspects of the "Diarama" website and eBook as well as photography in general

 Panasonic NV-D560B-S Mini DV Digital Camcorder

 Paillard Bolex were bought out by Eumig in the 1980's who subsequently went bankrupt when the Deutche Bank foreclosed on them after the ill fated Polavision instant movies affair.
 The Bolex name has been resurrected by an American company who have just announced the Bolex Digital D16 video camera.
-Details are sketchy but this retro-looking unit features a Super 16 sized HD image sensor, interchangeable "C" mount lenses (I have even seen a photograph on the Internet of one fitted with a Kern Switar prime lens), a very familiar looking removable pistol grip, dual CF card slots and a DNG (video equivalent of Raw) file output.
-Although not yet in full scale production the future looks promising for a name whose reputation is embedded in the history of cine photography but at an estimated cost of $3300 when released in 2013 only professionals and rich amateurs would be able to afford it.
+Details are sketchy but this retro-looking unit features a Super 16 sized HD image sensor, interchangeable "C" mount lenses (I have even seen a photograph on the Internet of one fitted with a Kern Switar prime lens), with a three lens "C" mount turret as an option, a very familiar looking removable pistol grip, dual CF card slots and a DNG (video equivalent of Raw) file output.
+Although not yet in full scale production the future looks promising for a name whose reputation is embedded in the history of cine photography but at an estimated cost of $3500 when released in 2013 only professionals and rich amateurs would be able to afford it.

 A pre-production photograph of the Bolex Digital D16 video camera